Runisco/ForumAttachmentScript/README.md

 # ForumAttachmentScript
-This script adds buttons to downloads posts from the sexy-egirls forum
+This script adds buttons to downloads posts from the Thotsbay forum

 # Installation
 1. install the tampermonkey browser extension